JaredHolzman/TheLazarusProject/README.md

   executable_i_like /usr/bin/do_a_thing
 ```
 `caravan` files are read and executed in order and you are not limited to using each directive only once.
 For example, if you need to run something, link a file, and the run another file, that is totally fine.
+### Depends Directive
+* This should be specified at the top of your caravan file and allows for layers to be composed of other layers.
+* Caravan keeps track of what layers it has installed, so if multiple layers depend on the same layer, that layer will only be installed once
 ### Run Directive
 * Files specified by this directive must be executable and have a command string at the top of the file (e.g. `#!/usr/bin/env bash`)
 ### Link Directive